ArjanKw/obd2-data/README.md

-# obd2-data
-OBD2 data open sourced
+# OBD2 data
+Need OBD2 data for big data analysis?
+This repository shares OBD2 datasets.

+## About the data
+The data is seperated by car model.